Breakfast Crescent Ring

 A FUN BREAKFAST IDEA

-I've said many times before that I love savory breakfasts and so I enjoy playing around with different savory breakfast ideas.
+I’ve said many times before that I love savory breakfasts and so I enjoy playing around with different savory breakfast ideas.
 I have made some other crescent ring recipes in the past and I thought why not try one for breakfast?
 Behold the ultimate Breakfast Crescent Ring!
 Filled to the brim with all of your favorite breakfast foods, this breakfast crescent ring is easy, filling and perfect for the whole family!
-It doesn't take much time to throw together but it looks so impressive.
-A wonderful addition to your brunch as well.
-Once you make this, I think you'll be wanting to make this Breakfast Crescent Ring recipe over and over again!
+Once you make this, I think you’ll be wanting to make this Breakfast Crescent Ring recipe over and over again!

 FREQUENTLY ASKED QUESTIONS:

 You can fill this with whatever you like as long as you are able to make sure that the crescent rolls are able to close.
 Some ideas include chopped ham, peppers, onions, mushrooms, fried potatoes, etc.

 Any breakfast gravy is great for this, I like to use my Homemade Sausage Gravy, but you can also use a can of Libby’s Sausage Gravy to make it quicker!

 No you do not.
 You can just brush with melted butter if you’d like or even add some more cheese to the top to melt while baking.

 If you want to cut the down on the prep time, you can use already cooked bacon and sausage crumbles.
 Just make sure that you use as much as the recipe calls for.